-Making Changes to your Plan 39 If you withdraw from or cancel your plan 49 Changing your Contributions 39 If we cancel your plan 49 Changing the Subscriber 39 Re-activating your plan 49 Changing your Beneficiary 39 If your plan expires 49 Death of the Beneficiary 39 If your Beneficiary does not enroll in Eligible Studies 49 Disability of the Beneficiary 39 Receiving Payments from the Plan 49 Transferring your Plan 40 Return of Contributions 49 Transferring to Family Savings Plan 40 Educational Assistance Payments 49 Transferring to Another RESP provider 40 How EAP amounts are determined 49 Transferring to this Plan from a Canadian Scholarship Trust Group Refund of Sales Charges 50 Plan 40 If your Beneficiary does not complete Eligible Studies 50 Transferring to this Plan from Another RESP provider 40 Accumulated Income Payments 50 Default, Withdrawal or Cancellation 40 About C.S.T.
-Savings Inc. and the Canadian Scholarship Trust If you withdraw from or cancel your plan 40 Foundation 51 If we cancel your plan 41 An Overview of the Structure of our Plans 51 Re-activating your plan 41 Manager of the Plans 51 If your plan expires 41 Duties and services to be provided by the manager 52 If your Beneficiary does not enroll in Eligible Studies 41 Details of the management agreement 52 Receiving Payments from the Plan 41 Officers and Directors of the Manager 53 Return of Contributions 41 Trustee 53 Educational Assistance Payments 41 The Foundation 53 How EAP amounts are determined 41 Independent Review Committee 55 Refund of Sales Charges 42 Third Party Dispute Resolution Service 55 If your Beneficiary does not complete Eligible Studies 42 Compensation of Directors, Officers, Trustees, and Independent Accumulated Income Payments 42 Review Committee Members 56 Specific information about our plans - Family Savings Plan 43 Portfolio Managers 57 Type of Plan 43 Details of the portfolio management agreements 60 Who this Plan is for 43 Principal Distributor 60 Summary of Eligible Studies 43 Dealer Compensation 60 What's eligible 43 Dealer compensation from management fees 61 What's not eligible 43 Custodian 61 Risks of Investing in this Plan 43 Auditor 61 Plan risks 43 Transfer Agent and Registrar 61 Investment risks 44 Promoter 61 How the Plan has Performed 44 Ownership of the Manager and Other Service Providers 61 Making Contributions 44 Experts who contributed to this prospectus 61 Your Contribution Options 44 Ownership of the Manager and Other Service Providers 61 Withdrawing your Contributions 44 Affiliate of the Manager 61 Costs of Investing in this Plan 44 Officers and Directors of C.S.T.
-Asset Management Inc 61 Fees you pay 45 Subscriber Matters 62 Fees the Plan pays 45 Meetings of Subscribers 62 Transaction Fees 46 Matters Requiring Subscriber Approval 62 Making Changes to your Plan 47 Amendments to the Declaration of Trust and Education Savings Changing your Contributions 47 Plan Agreements 62 Changing the Subscriber 47 Reporting to Subscribers and Beneficiaries 62 Changing your Beneficiary 47 Business Practices 63 Death of the Beneficiary 47 Our Policies 63 Disability of the Beneficiary 47 Valuation of Portfolio Investments 63 Transferring your Plan 48 Proxy Voting 63 Transferring to Individual Savings Plan 48 Conflicts of Interest 63 Transferring to Another RESP provider 48 Key Business Documents 64 Transferring to this Plan from a Canadian Scholarship Trust Group Legal matters 64 Plan 48 Exemptions and Approvals under Securities Laws 64 Transferring to this Plan from Another RESP provider 48 Legal and Administrative Proceedings 65 Default, Withdrawal or Cancellation 49 J
+If we cancel your plan 49

+Re-activating your plan 49

+If your plan expires 49

+If your Beneficiary does not enroll in Eligible Studies 49

+Receiving Payments from the Plan 49

+Return of Contributions 49

+Educational Assistance Payments 49

+How EAP amounts are determined 49

+Refund of Sales Charges 50

+If your Beneficiary does not complete Eligible Studies 50

+Accumulated Income Payments 50

+About C.S.T.
+Savings Inc. and the Canadian Scholarship Trust - 4

+Foundation 51

+An Overview of the Structure of our Plans 51

+Manager of the Plans 51

+Duties and services to be provided by the manager 52

+Details of the management agreement 52

+Officers and Directors of the Manager 53

+Trustee 53

+The Foundation 53

+Independent Review Committee 55

+Third Party Dispute Resolution Service 55

+Compensation of Directors, Officers, Trustees, and Independent

+Review Committee Members 56

+Portfolio Managers 57

+Details of the portfolio management agreements 60

+Principal Distributor 60

+Dealer Compensation 60

+Dealer compensation from management fees 61

+Custodian 61

+Auditor 61

+Transfer Agent and Registrar 61

+Promoter 61

+Ownership of the Manager and Other Service Providers \ldots .
+61

+Experts who contributed to this prospectus 61

+Ownership of the Manager and Other Service Providers \ldots .
+61

+Affiliate of the Manager 61

+Officers and Directors of C.S.T.
+Asset Management Inc 62

+Designated Website 62

+Subscriber Matters 62

+Meetings of Subscribers 62

+Matters Requiring Subscriber Approval 62

+Amendments to the Declaration of Trust and Education Savings

+Plan Agreements 62

+Reporting to Subscribers and Beneficiaries 62

+Business Practices 63

+Our Policies 63

+Valuation of Portfolio Investments 63

+Proxy Voting 63

+Conflicts of Interest 63

+Key Business Documents 64

+Legal matters 64

+Exemptions and Approvals under Securities Laws 64

+Legal and Administrative Proceedings 65

+Certificates 66